aaiken1/fin-data-analysis-text/_build/html/_sources/chapters/2_0_install.md

 When I open up Jupyter or VS Code, I open up that class folder.
 Then, I can see my folder structure.
 I then use **relative file paths** to open and save files.

+And, this is a [great presentation](https://speakerdeck.com/jennybc/how-to-name-files) on how to name files.
+You want your file names to be machine readable, human readable, easily searchable, and easily sorted.
+There's something of a science to doing this correctly.

+Getting this stuff right will make your life easier.